endeepak/stub_on_web/README.md

 * Doesn't allow to choose your own path for url so it is easy to remember
 * Doesn't allow to edit the response.
 Only way to test multiple scenarios is to create new url and update your app config and restart your services.
 Oh too much work!
 * Change requests take longer time
-* Cluttered and Slow UI
+* Doesn't allow to inspect last few requests for the url
+* Over engineered UI / work-flow for the job

 And I was learning [elixir](http://elixir-lang.org/).
 This was simple enough and fun to try out!